Jowhartc/Jowhartc/README.md

 - 👋 Hi, I’m @Jowhartc
 - 👀 I’m interested in web developing
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning MEARN STACK
 - 💞️ I’m looking to collaborate on project creation
 - 📫 you can reach me on muhammedjowhar310@gmail.com